dannteMich/learn_python/class_05/slides/slides.md

 Remember - base objet inside the derived object

-We need to construct the inner object, in the instructor if the derived object.
+We need to construct the inner object, in the constructor of the derived object.

 ```python{.fragment}
 class GameCharacter(GameObject):